Does your company have a CEO succession plan process intact? If not, implement these best practices starting now.

-CEO turnover was quelled by Covid-19 as companies chose stability during the global pandemic.
-However, as the pandemic loosens its grip on society and the corporate world, CEO turnover is escalating at an unprecedented pace.
-U.S. companies announced 133 CEO changes in April 2021—an increase of 177% from April 2020 when only 48 CEOs left their posts.
+CEO turnover lessened as companies chose stability during the global pandemic.
+However, as the pandemic loosens its grip on society and the corporate world, CEO turnover has been escalating at an unprecedented pace.
+U.S. companies announced 133 CEO changes in April 2021—an increase of 177% from April, 2020 when only 48 CEOs left their posts.
 And from January through April, 2022, 518 CEOs left their positions, an 18% increase from the same period in 2021.

 In this article, we’ll explore what can boards and leadership teams do to ensure an effective CEO succession planning process in three parts: